zeeev/wham/README.md

   STATS:    CHM1: average mapping quality .: 57.9975
   STATS:    CHM1: number of reads used ....: 100405
 ```
 **-g**: The file to write the graphs to.
+Not recommended for whole genome runs.

 **-e**: A comma-separated list of seqids to skip.

 **-c**: A comma-sepearted list of seqids to use for estimating the insert size distribution.

-**-r**: Region in ``seqid:start-end`` format.
+**-r**: Region in ```seqid:start-end`` format.
+Runs whamg on a specific genomic region.

 **-x**: The number of CPUs whamg will attempt to use.
 During the first step, whamg reads the entire bam file.
 If you notice CPU usage dropping, I/O might be swamping out.
 After the bam files are read, there are several single CPU steps before whamg finishes.
 The optimal number of CPUs to use really depends on I/O speeds.

 **-i**:  whamg uses the BWA-MEM SA tag (default).
-Older versions of BWA-MEM used a different tag, XP.
+Older versions of BWA-MEM used a different tag, XP (-i XP).

-**-z**:  Sometimes whamg can fail to sample enough reads (low coverage, exome, …).
+**-z**:  Sometimes whamg can fail to sample enough reads (low fold-coverage, exome, …).
 The –z flag forces whamg to keep sampling random regions until it succeeds

 ### VCF 4.2 output

-In this section, each INFO and FORMAT field will be covered.
+In this section each INFO and FORMAT field will be covered.
 Here is an example whamg VCF header:

 ```
 ##fileformat=VCFv4.2